laovapya/Velikiy-Project/Documentation.md

 ![image](https://github.com/laovapya/Velikiy-Project/blob/main/form.jpg)

-The UI includes the following components
+The UI includes the following components:
-    1. Scene
+    1) Scene
 Here, the created objects and changes applied to them are displayed in real time.
-    2. Shape choice menu
+    2) Shape choice menu
 A list of icons representing basic 3D shapes.
 Clicking on one creates a new object.
-    3. Collection
+    3)  Collection
 A list of names of all created objects.
 It is used to select an object for transformations.
-    4. Transformations menu
+    4) Transformations menu
 Used to select and apply the transformations (moving, rotating, scaling) and their axes.
 It is possible to use multiple at once.
 Has a button to delete an object.

 ## Technologies and Frameworks